UK and Irish leaders attend funeral of journalist Lyra McKee

 Police arrested two teenagers and a 57-year-old woman but released all three without charge.

-The IRA and most other paramilitary groups have disarmed since Northern Ireland's 1998 peace accord.
+The IRA and most other paramilitary groups have disarmed since Northern Ireland's 1998 peace accord, but a small number of dissidents refused to abandon violence, and have targeted police and prison officials with bombings and shooting.

-The New IRA has been formed from splinter groups opposed to the peace process.
-It has claimed responsibility for a series of letter bombs sent to transit hubs in Britain last month.
-No one was injured.
+The New IRA, the largest of the splinter groups opposed to the peace process, has been blamed for a January car bomb outside the main courthouse in Derry and claimed responsibility for a series of letter bombs sent to transit hubs in Britain last month.
+No one was injured in either attack.

-McKee had written about the struggles of the "cease-fire babies," the generation raised after the 1998 Good Friday accord in a Northern Ireland that was supposed to be moving beyond sectarian conflict.
+McKee had written about growing up gay in Northern Ireland and the struggles of the "cease-fire babies," the generation raised after the 1998 Good Friday accord that ended three decades of sectarian conflict.

 "We were the Good Friday Agreement generation, destined to never witness the horrors of war but to reap the spoils of peace.
 The spoils just never seemed to reach us," McKee wrote in 2016.